blast-cu/blast-cu.github.io/_pages/home.md

 permalink: /
 ---

-Welcome to the webpage of the Boulder Language, Information and Social Technologies research group (BLIST).
+Welcome to the webpage of the Boulder Language and Social Technologies research group (BLAST).
 We are based in the [Department of Computer
 Science at the University of Colorado Boulder](https://www.colorado.edu/cs/).

 At BLAST we work at the intersection of Natural Language Processing, Social Computing and